philippmuench/plasmidminer/README.md

 ## parameter tuning

-for hyperparameter optimization RandomizedSearchCV() will be used on 70% a 1% subset of the data using 3-fold cross validation and ROC AUC for optimization goal.
+for hyperparameter optimization RandomizedSearchCV() will be used on 70% a 1% random subset (stratified by label) of the data using 3-fold cross validation and ROC AUC for optimization goal.
 Best parameters will be printed to the screen.
 ROC CURVE will be generated using the remaining 30% of the unseen subset.
 Due to computational limitations this is only a toy example on 3k instances.

 ![alt text](index.png "ROC")